 Kindergarteners learned that the “security guard”, or the part of their brain that keeps them safe, is their amygdala.
 The job of the amygdala is to protect us and to process danger quickly and efficiently in order to keep us safe.
+A little more about this you can find out at this link.
 When faced with danger, or a stressful situation, our amygdala tells us to fight, flight, or freeze.

 The Mind Up curriculum empowers students and provides them with the knowledge to understand how their minds work.
 Kindergarteners discussed ways to deal with our minds when we have very strong emotions or stress.
 Students learned about calming techniques such as deep breathing and positive self-talk and then shared their own strategies with peers.
 This allows students to feel a sense of control and ownership over the decisions they make.
 As we dive deeper into mindfulness, Kindergarteners will build on what they know about the brain.